Confoederatio/Confoederatio/README.md

 ## Hello.
 We are Confoederatio.

-We're a reformed R&D studio that focuses mainly on scientific tooling, technical infrastructure, and complex strategy/simulation games.
+We're a reformed skeleton R&D studio that focuses mainly on scientific tooling, technical infrastructure, and complex strategy/simulation games.
 Since most of us are in university, we'll likely be scaling back some of our current projects to focus more on future, long-term investments into general frameworks, geostatistics, and UI work.

 ### Current Members.
 - australis_